Bachelor of Fine Arts in Creative Writing

 - A reading of your senior study manuscript work to the residency community, followed by a question and answer period facilitated by members of the BFAW faculty.

 You will leave the program with a complete draft of a creative manuscript that has gone through a number of revisions.
 At the same time, you will have gained a deep connection to your writing peers, many of whom will continue to sustain you as the work of writing continues.

 The Bachelor of Fine Arts in Creative is an upper-division undergraduate degree open to students who have previously completed 60 semester credits.

-Students may complete their first and second year of study in Goddard’s Individualized Studies track or transfer up to 75 transferable semester-hour transfer credits from another institution.
+Students may complete their first and second year of study in Goddard’s Individualized Studies track or transfer up to 75 semester-hour credits from one or more previous institutions.

 Please contact the admissions office to learn more about the admissions process.